-While I plan to write other posts, some going into more detail about ways to reduce and/or eliminate debt, I figured I’d write a short post on things you can do NOW to start making some progress.
+While I plan to write other posts, some going into more detail about ways to reduce or eliminate debt, I figured I’d write a short post on things you can do now to start making some progress.

 If you have any cards that are still active and have limits, stop using them.
 You need to stop increasing your debt level in order to reduce it.

 Remove your credit cards from your purse and either store them somewhere in the house, where you can’t easily get to them.
 A classical trick is to place the cards inside a watertight bag and freeze them or if you really can’t trust yourself just cut them up!

 You need to determine exactly how much money you have coming in each month, and the amount going out.
 Start with only the things that are essential and fixed with expenses, such as a mortgage, rent, utilities (general idea, if it varies widely, start keeping a spreadsheet so you can determine an average and plan for spikes), car, insurance, etc.

 Then set an amount for groceries and other variables that are essential.
 If you don’t know how much you’re spending, look at old bank statements to get an idea of what you spend when you go.
 You may even need to get on board with using coupons.

 If you are hundreds of dollars from making ends meet each month, you either need to cut your expenses to the bare bones required minimum payments, or consider increasing your income, perhaps with a part-time job while also cutting back to bare bones, until you are at a break-even (or preferably get ahead) amount each month.

 And just a note on what’s considered ‘essentials’.
 If you are really struggling financially, then this is really just your food, basic travel to work and other things that you need to function.
 It doesn’t include new clothes, food takeway, luxury food, television packages, gifts for yourself or others, cosmetics etc. For the time being, you will have to go without to be able to get your head above the water again!